Few-shot Class-incremental Learning for Classification and Object Detection: A Survey: Datasets and Evaluation

 \subsubsection{Evaluation Metrics for Object Detection}

 In FSCIOD tasks, two approaches incorporate new incremental data: batch and continuous IL.
 Batch IL entails learning all new classes at once, while continuous IL adds new classes progressively.
-The more common setting is batch IL, akin to a single-session FSCIL.
-The predominant performance metric here is Average Precision (AP), which assesses the detection model's effectiveness.
-AP is calculated separately for base classes, new classes, and all classes, with higher AP values across all classes indicating better FSCIOD performance.
-Additionally, some studies use Average Recall (AR) and AP50 as complementary metrics for a more comprehensive evaluation.
+Batch IL, similar to single-session FSCIL, is more common.
+The predominant performance metric is mean Average Precision (mAP), which is the mean of the AP values calculated for all counted classes. mAP is calculated separately for base classes, new classes, and all classes, with higher mAP values across all classes indicating better FSCIOD performance.
+Additionally, some studies use a similar way to calculate mean Average Recall (mAR) and mAP50 as complementary metrics for a more comprehensive evaluation.
+Definitions are shown in Tab.~\ref{tab33}.